MooersLab/emacs30macos13treesitter/README.md

 ## Notes

-Compiling C-programs on macOS can be a nightmare if you have redundant software package managers installed and you are not an expert C programmer.
+Compiling C-programs on macOS can be a nightmare if you have redundant software package managers installed, and you are not an expert C programmer.
 I am only a novice.
 I had installed macports, homebrew, and anaconda.
-Xcode and the associated commandline tools can sometimes muddy the waters further via misplacement of some of the libraries.
+Xcode and the associated command line tools can sometimes muddy the waters further via the misplacement of some of the libraries.
 The `make` program often fails to find a required library, even though it may be present.
-In my case, I had to specify the location of one library file with an export command in order to get the make to finish successfully.
+In my case, I had to specify the location of one library file with an export command for the make to finish successfully.